 In the southern half of the park, take in ethereal views of the glacial Lake Argentino and the grandeur of the giant Perito Moreno Glacier.
-Nearly 200 feet tall, this glacier is a main attraction for many travelers due to its unusual forward movement and comparatively low height.
+Nearly 200 feet tall, this glacier is the main attraction for many travelers due to its unusual forward movement and comparatively low height.

-History-rich museums and cathedrals, colonial style architecture, and Andean scenery is what Salta is all about.
+History-rich museums and cathedrals, colonial-style architecture, and Andean scenery is what Salta is all about.
 Located in the mountainous portion of Salta Province, this is a destination for both history lovers and outdoor adventurers alike.

 Get lost in the stories of old displayed within the variety of museums dotted throughout the city.
-From Salta’s former town hall known as the Cabildo, to the archaeological treasures found within the Museo de Arqueología de Alta Montaña de Salta (MAAM), you’ll get your fill of history.
+From Salta’s former town hall known as the Cabildo to the archaeological treasures found within the Museo de Arqueología de Alta Montaña de Salta (MAAM), you’ll get your fill of history.
 For the outdoor fanatics, there’s the Cuesta del Obispo, a steep mountain with winding roads perfect for a biking challenge (or scenic drive) and a rewarding view at the top.
 Salta is a historical and natural goldmine, so don’t skip this place!

-The town of Ushuaia is like something out of a dream, known for being the most southernmost city in the world.
+The town of Ushuaia is like something out of a dream, known for being the southernmost city in the world.

 Situated on the Tierra del Fuego archipelago, it’s encompassed by the snowy Martial Mountain range and the vast waters of the Beagle Channel.
 This is the perfect place to immerse yourself in nature in a variety of ways.
 Take a scenic train ride on the End of the World Train to Tierra del Fuego National Park where you’ll find a serene combination of forests, beaches, and mountains.